Bernard and the Genie: Home media

 On 11 November 2016, the German home entertainment company Pidax Films released a DVD of the film, under its German title Bernie und der Weihnachtgeist.
 However some reviewers criticised the quality of the release, with one complaining that the RBB logo was still visible in the corner of the picture, indicating that it was ripped from a TV broadcast.

 It was briefly obtainable to stream in the UK on the BritBox platform, and is available as of December 2022.

 Remake

 In December 2022, it was reported that Melissa McCarthy signed on to star in a remake produced by Universal Pictures and Working Title for Peacock, and written by Curtis.
-Cumming appears in the remake, this time as Bernard's boss.
+Cumming appears in the remake, this time as Bernard's boss Flaxman.